symonk/asserto/README.md

     asserto("Hello").has_length(5).matches(r"\w{4}$").ends_with("lo").starts_with("Hel")
 ```

-If you want to check many assertions in a single test without failing instance:
+If you want to check many assertions in a single test without failing until after all:

 ```python
 def test_baz(asserto) -> None: